Board & Secretariat

 Dr Carole Pinnock AM

-Carole is a retired health worker who volunteers with Friends of Cleland Conservation Park and previously with Friends of Parks Kangaroo Island, Western Districts.
-She chairs the Marketing subcommittee and coordinates our social media and online presence.
+Carole is a retired health worker who volunteers with Friends of Cleland Conservation Park and Friends of Parks Kangaroo Island, Western Districts.
+She is a former chair of the Marketing Subcommittee, website development committee and social media coordinator.
+Mitchell Brennan has now expanded this role as Director of Digital Communications.

 Don Ransom OAM